zEdS15B3GCwq/labnirs2snirf/docs/usage.md

 - Task duration, pre and post rest times (listed in a `.csv` file)
 - Probe layout

-Currently, **labnirs2snirf** is only able to read the exported data, not these additional files.
+Currently, **labnirs2snirf** is only able to read the exported data,not these additional files.
 This means, that only the task onset is written correctly to SNIRF, duration is set to 0, and other timings are not stored.

 ### Input File Version / Format

 So far I have only seen export files with header version 11 and 35 lines of header data.
 If other formats exist, **labnirs2snirf** may not work with them.

 ### Tasks

 I am mostly familiar with using the EVENT marker for indicating TASK changes, and have not really looked into how other operating modes work.
 There may be problems with how task-related data is interpreted by **labnirs2snirf** in such cases.

 If you think you have encountered a problem possibly due to these limitations, you're welcome to open a GitHub issue and describe in detail what happened.